Avaiga/taipy-doc/docs/knowledge_base/tips/long_callbacks/index.md

 category: tips
 type: code
 data-keywords: gui callback
-short-description: Discover the 'long-running callbacks' feature of Taipy to ensure responsiveness during lengthy tasks.
+short-description: Preserve the user interface responsiveness during lengthy tasks using Taipy's 'long-running callbacks' feature.
 img: long_callbacks/long_running_callbacks.png
 ---
 Tasks (server-side functions) in web applications can take a lot of time, which can lead to